chengJ914/PoplarFormer/README.md

 The Poplar-BSR5 dataset is the first large-scale benchmark for quantitative poplar black spot disease severity.
 Representative samples for each of the five severity classes are shown below:
 ![Dataset Samples](./assets/Dataset_Samples.jpg)
-*Representative samples for each of the five severity classes.*

 ### DPLS-IRQ Pipeline